Vinnytsia: Sport and sportsmen

 The sport in the city of Vinnytsia is concentrated around the Tsentralnyi Stadion (Central Stadium), which was built back in 1949.
 The stadium is built to hold competitions in many sports.

 Since establishing the Vinnytsia Oblast in 1932, Vinnytsia became its administrative center.
 The city became the center of cultural life (including sports) in the whole region formerly known as Podolia.

 In 1958, the football team of masters Lokomotiv was established in Vinnytsia, today known as Nyva Vinnytsia.
 The team was established for the All-Soviet competitions in Class B (tier 2).
 Initially, it was intended to be located in Kyiv (first owner Southwestern Railways), but, due to politics, it moved to Vinnytsia.
 It was the only team from the region (Vinnytsia Oblast) that competed at the All-Soviet competitions.
 While competing at the Soviet competitions, Nyva Vinnytsia won the republican championship of the Ukrainian SSR twice, in 1964 and 1984.
 On 2 January 2021, Nyva player Artur Zahorulko became the club's president.

 Vinnytsia is the base of the Ukrainian field hockey.
-2 leading Ukrainian teams are registered here: "Hockey Club Olympia-Kolos-Sequoia" (HC OKS-SHVSM) and "Dynamo-ShVSM-VDPU".
+2 leading Ukrainian teams are registered here: Hockey Club Olympia-Kolos-Sequoia (HC OKS-SHVSM) and Dynamo-ShVSM-VDPU.

 Vinnytsia is known for playing sports such as basketball.
-There are two professional teams: the women's "Vinnytsia Lightnings" and the men's "Vinnytsia Bisons".
-"Vinnytsia Bisons" is a fairly well-known brand in Vinnytsia and Ukrainian sports.
-This men's basketball team twice won silver medals and once - bronze of the higher league of the championship of Ukraine in 2018.
+There are two professional teams: the women's Vinnytsia Lightnings and the men's Vinnytsia Bisons.
+Vinnytsia Bisons is a fairly well-known brand in Vinnytsia and Ukrainian sports.
+This men's basketball team twice won silver medals and once bronze of the higher league of the championship of Ukraine in 2018.

-In 2006, the first American football championship of Ukraine took place, in which "Vinnytsia Wolves" took second place.
-In 2013, 6 "Wolves" players were invited to be selected for the national American football team of Ukraine.
+In 2006, the first American football championship of Ukraine took place, in which Vinnytsia Wolves took second place.
+In 2013, 6 Wolves players were invited to be selected for the national American football team of Ukraine.
 Three of them became part of it.
-In 2014, the team started playing in the higher league, where they played in the group stage with Kyiv "Bandits", Odesa "Pirates" and Kyiv "Vityaz".
-2017 — silver medalists of the ULAF Championship of Ukraine.
+In 2014, the team started playing in the higher league, where they played in the group stage with Kyiv Bandits, Odesa Pirates, and Kyiv Vityaz.
+In 2017, they were silver medalists of the ULAF Championship of Ukraine.
 The youth teams of the Vinnytsia Wolves sports club, which formed the basis of two national flag football teams of Ukraine, became participants in the New Generation Bowl 2022 and returned home with achievements.
 The U15 national team won the silver cup of the tournament, and the U17 team won the bronze.